Telenor results ahead of forecasts on strong Nordics

-OSLO, Oct 23 Mobile telephone firm Telenor reported third-quarter earnings ahead of forecasts on Tuesday and left its full-year guidance broadly unchanged after strength in the Nordics offset a weaker showing from Asia.
+OSLO Mobile telephone firm Telenor (TEL.OL) reported third-quarter earnings ahead of forecasts on Tuesday and left its full-year guidance broadly unchanged after strength in the Nordics offset a weaker showing from Asia.

 Telenor's Norwegian, Swedish and Danish operations all outperformed expectations while its Indian unit suffered a smaller than predicted loss, offsetting weaker-than-expected results from Pakistan and Malaysia.